aces/Loris/modules/mri_violations/help/mri_violations.md

 The table contains two tabs: **Not Resolved** and **Resolved**.
 When a scan is updated to any status other than *Unresolved*, it will move to the **Resolved** tab.
 You must manually update the status of each *Unresolved* scan, when relevant.

 You can click the link in the *MincFile* column to view the scan in BrainBrowser.
 Click **Protocol Violation** in the *Problem* column to view details of the protocol violations issue.

+If you click on the link for any scan of problem type "Could not identify scan type" or "Protocol violation" the module will display a popup with the details of any problems for that SeriesUID.